noshikchowdary/DEproject/README.md

 🔄 Data Automation (ELT) Project

-Hi, I’m Noshik 👋 — I built this end-to-end ELT pipeline to automate data workflows using PostgreSQL, Apache Airflow, dbt, and Docker.
+Hi, I’m Noshik  — I built this end-to-end ELT pipeline to automate data workflows using PostgreSQL, Apache Airflow, dbt, and Docker.
 It simulates a real-world data engineering setup, and is fully containerized for portability.

 🚀 What This Project Does

 1. ELT Script
 A custom Python script extracts data from one PostgreSQL database, transforms it, and loads it into another PostgreSQL instance.
-📎 View the script

 2. Apache Airflow DAG
 Airflow handles orchestration by running two main tasks: